Julie789/Team3Inquisitors/ProjectWorkPlan.md

 * **_BACKGROUND RESEARCH AND RQS_**
     Here we will focus on getting base knowledge and information about our subject matter and the stakeholders themselves in order to determine how best to approach understanding their data and the implications of it.
 As per the requirements of the assignment we will at minimum cover the following:
-    * The client’s organization and its mission and goals - Connor
+    * The client’s organization and its mission and goals
-    * The research questions you plan to focus on and why they matter - Connor, Swetha, Julie
+    * The research questions you plan to focus on and why they matter
-    * The study organism or phenomenon - Swetha
+    * The study organism or phenomenon
-    * The kind of decisions, interventions, or actions that analysis results could support (e.g., management actions, advocacy for policy changes, etc.) - Julie
+    * The kind of decisions, interventions, or actions that analysis results could support (e.g., management actions, advocacy for policy changes, etc.)
 * **_DATA EXPLORATION_**
 In this task, the team will do some initial exploration on the data using R, which will help to gain insights on the data provided by the client.
 One of the methods used is data visualization, in which the data is presented in graphical or picture format.
 We will be using scatter plot, faceted plot or bar chart.
 * **_AUDIENCE PROFILE_**